Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 1- Ball Valve

 Ball valves are used to regulate and control the flow of liquids.
-They are available in a variety of sizes and are made from various materials, including brass, steel, and plastic.
+They are available in a variety of sizes and made from materials such as brass, steel, and plastic.

 A ball valve is a type of quarter-turn valve that contains a ‘ball’ within the valve, hence the name.